STAR WARS ACTION FIGURE GLOSSARY

 Cinema Scene

-Cinema Scenes were 3-packs of figures sold during the Power Of The Force 2 series in the late 90's.
+Cinema Scenes were 3-packs sold during 3 3/4" Power Of The Force 2 toy line in the late 90s.
+Each cinema scene set included 3 figures an a base with a cardboard backdrop.

 COO